PrefectHQ/prefect/docs/concepts/deployments.md

 # Deployments

 Deployments are server-side representations of flows that contain the crucial metadata needed for remote orchestration.
-They elevate workflows from functions that you call manually to API-managed entities.
+Deployments elevate workflows from functions that you call manually to API-managed entities.
 Deployments achieve this by storing all of the relevant metadata for _when_, _where_ and _how_ a workflow should run.

-Here we will focus largely on the metadata that defines a deployment and how it is used; different ways of creating a deployment populate these fields differently as we will see.
+Here we will focus largely on the metadata that defines a deployment and how it is used.
+Different ways of creating a deployment populate these fields differently.

 ## Overview